StevenThomi/eee3097s_project/eee3097s_project/Web Development/Database/database.md

 <!-- blank line -->
 The following alterations were made to the structure of the table:
 - _SENSORID_ was set to be the primary key.
-- _LOCATION_ was set to be an unique field.

 4. Table **READINGS** has been created in the database.
 It keeps track of registered sensors and their readings (ideal for many sensors).
 The following SQL command carries out the action: